2014 OSCE Human Dimension Implementation Meeting, Working sessions 2 and

 inconvenient groups or to drag out the process of considering their

-few independent human rights NGOs that exist in the country, as a rule,
+applications indefinitely.
+As a result, the few independent human rights NGOs that exist in the country, as a rule,

 carry out their work without registration, rendering their situation especially